rsyc/SownToGrow-git/README.md

 The code in this repository is in Python.

 ## Project description
 Sown to Grow (www.sowntogrow.com/) has created an online educational platform to help students improve their learning skills.
-This company wanted to keep it flexible for teachers specially at the begining of launching the product across country.
-So tecahers had the freedom to enter subject names in any forms they wanted that ended up having unstructured unorganized freeform text for subjects.
+This company wanted to keep it flexible for teachers specially at the beginning of launching the product across country.
+So teachers had the freedom to enter subject names in any forms they wanted that ended up having unstructured unorganized free form text for subjects.
 This project is about grouping these unstructured subject names into a standardized list of subjects, so then the company would be able to map activities, subjects and classes to this standardized list or groups of subjects.
 This will be used in future when students' progress has been analysed and best effective activity is needed to be selected and suggested to students for improvement.

 ## The data